xingzhou/containercafe/proxy/proxy-test-container/docker/README.md

 ./docker/log.sh -t 2016-08-16_02-11-29
 ```

 Each line of the results file will look similar to this:
-`20160705.144709,1,test1,swarm,test1,Docker ps,PASS,OK`.
+`20160705.144709,PASS,1,test1,swarm,Test 1,docker ps,0,0,OK`.
 Each field is comma-seperated, and represents the following:

 1. Timestamp of when the command was executed.
 Read as: YYYYMMDD.HHMMSS.
+2. Result: either `PASS` or `FAIL`.
-2. Execution time of the command, in seconds.
+3. Execution time of the command, in seconds.
-3. Tenant_id
+4. `<tenant_id>`
-4. Test type: either docker `swarm` or `kube`.
+5. Test type: either docker `swarm` or `kube`.
-5. Test number (sequential).
+6. Test number (sequential).
-6. Description of test run.
+7. Description of test run.
-7. Result: either `PASS` or `FAIL`.
+8. Result code of the command.
+9. Expected result code.
-8. If test passed, will just be `OK`.
+10. If test passed, will just be `OK`.
 Otherwise, if fail, further information on what went wrong (the error displayed to the user).